 Chester Police Community Survey

-In a continuing effort to provide efficient and effective police service to our residents, the Chester Township Police Department asks you to fill out a citizen survey.
+In a continuing effort to provide efficient and effective police service to our residents, the Chester Police Department asks you to fill out a citizen survey.
 Leaving your name and address is optional.
 However, if you have any questions or concerns that need immediate attention please provide us with the necessary information.

 Prescription Drug Take-Back Day

-For the past several years, the Chester Township Police Department has taken part in the annual Drug Enforcement Administration’s ‘Prescription Drug Take Back’ Initiative.
-In addition, the Chester Township Police have acquired a Med Return Drug Collection Unit at the Police Department.
-This allows Chester Township residents to anonymously dispose of unwanted medications in a safe location.
+For the past several years, the Chester Police Department has taken part in the annual Drug Enforcement Administration’s ‘Prescription Drug Take Back’ Initiative.
+In addition, the Chester Police have acquired a Med Return Drug Collection Unit at the Police Department.
+This allows Chester Township and Chester Borough residents to anonymously dispose of unwanted medications in a safe location.
 Environmental safety is also important.
 By properly disposing of these toxic medicines we are working towards reducing our carbon footprint.
 This receptacle will accept prescription and over-the counter medications, which includes pills, narcotics, capsules, patches, vitamins and pet medications.
 Items not to be deposited are syringes, IV bags, personal care products, inhalers or liquids.
 Members of the public can deposit medications into the collection unit twenty four hours a day, seven days a week with no questions asked.
 Citizens are encouraged to utilize this program which has been provided by the Morris County Prevention is Key’s effort to halt the diversion and abuse of prescription drugs.

 Click below for more information about: